talgalili/d3heatmap/README.md

+**If you are using a version of d3heatmap older than 0.4.0, please upgrade now!
+Previous versions put row and column names in the incorrect order!**

+___

 # D3 Heatmap for R

 This is an R package that implements a heatmap [htmlwidget](http://htmlwidgets.org).
 It has the following features: